 In addition to the Hubs, five clinically focused research projects were initiated in 2014 through the UKRMP, which link to or exploit aspects of the science being progressed through the Hubs.

-The Hubs provide a cornerstone of the broader UK research strategy in this area, which is seeking to support high quality UK research activity and translational activity that will help deliver the great promise of regenerative medicine to the benefit of both patients and future economic growth.
+The Platform provides a cornerstone of the broader and integrated UK research strategy in this area, which is seeking to support high quality UK research activity and translational activity that will help deliver the great promise of regenerative medicine to the benefit of both patients and future economic growth.